 VII.
-Geology and Soils.
-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Х i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. х ii) Strong seismic ground shaking? : Х iii) Seismic-related ground failure, including liquefaction? , , Х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? х d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? : Х e) [.]
-Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? Х f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? Х
+Ge ology and Soils.
+Would the project: Potentialiy Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact pose people or structures to potential substantial adverse ects, including the risk of loss, injury, or death involving: X ī) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42.
+X ii) Strong seismic ground shaking?
+X iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides? • Х b) Re sult in substantial soil erosion or the loss of topsoil? Х wc po located on a geologic unit or soil that is unstable, or that buld become unstable as a result of the project, and tentially result in on- or off-site landslide, lateral spreading, osidence, liquefaction or collapse? x Un located on expansive soil, as defined in Table 18-1-B of the iform Building Code (1994), creating substantial direct or direct risks to life or property?
+X sep we soils incapable of adequately supporting the use of otic tanks or alternative wastewater disposal systems where wers are not available for the disposal of wastewater? х ectly or indirectly destroy a unique paleontological ource or site or unique geologic feature? х D 1

-- (a) No Impact: There are no known earthquake faults located within the site. - (i-iv) No impact: The project site is located outside an Alquist-Priolo Earthquake Fault Zone.
-The proposed project divides one parcel into three.
-Two of the parcels will be vacant and suitable for residential development.
-All development associated with the subdivision will not expose people or structures to potential substantial adverse effects from rupture of a known earthquake fault, strong seismic ground shaking, or seismic-related ground failure, including liquefaction.
-The project is not within an area subject to landslides; therefore the project will not expose people or structures to risk of lost, injury, or death involving landslides. - (b) Less Than Significant impact: Any future home construction or road improvements will utilize appropriate Best Management Practices (BMPs) which will prevent soil erosion and loss of topsoil. - (c) No impact: The project is not located on geologic units or soils that are unstable or that will become unstable as a result of the project.
+(a) Less Than Significant impact: There are no known earthquake faults located within the site.

+(i-iv) Less Than Significant impact: The project site is located outside an Alquist-Priolo Earthquake Fault Zone.
+The proposed project divides one parcel into six, two of which will remain developed.
+Four of the parcels will be vacant and suitable for residential development.
+A Soils Engineering Report was prepared by A.M.
+Baird (RCE 23681) and found that the site was suitable for residential development.
+The development associated with the subdivision will not expose people or structures to potential substantial adverse effects from rupture of a known earthquake fault, strong seismic ground shaking, or seismic-related ground failure, including liquefaction.
+The project is not within an area mapped as having historic landslides; therefore the project will not expose people or structures to risk of lost, injury, or death involving landslides.

+(b) Less Than Significant impact: Any future development or road improvements will utilize appropriate Best Management Practices (BMPs) which will prevent soil erosion and loss of topsoil.

+(c) Less Than Significant impact: The project is not located on geologic units or soils that are unstable or that will become unstable as a result of the project.
 The project will not result in the creation of new unstable areas either on or off site due to physical changes in a hill slope affecting mass balance or material strength.

-- (d) No impact: The project site is not located on expansive soil; as defined in Table 18-1-B of the Uniform Building Code (1994); therefore, the project will not create substantial risks to life or property. - (e) No Impact: The project will connect to community sewer provided by the McKinleyville Community Services District. - (f) No Impact: There are no known paleontological resources or unique geologic features on site.
+(d) Less Than Significant impact: The project site is not located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994); therefore, the project will not create substantial risks to life or property.